84% of companies don't actively optimise or measure their on-site search.

 1. Auto-complete, Typos and Slang - An effective search set up needs to be clever and it needs to be correct

-Sick of common misspellings or grammatical errors that keep prospects from finding and buying your products?
+Sick of common misspellings or grammatical errors that prevent prospects from finding and buying your products?
 Do something about it.

 If you use a site search report, make sure you’re keeping it up to date with spelling mistakes, colloquialisms, slang and alternative names.
 Take a look through Google Analytics’ site search to decipher any trends or patterns.
 You’d be surprised how often terms like Hoody and Hoodies can be searched as Hoodi or Hoodys.